Yizhao111/Yizhao111.github.io/index.md

 - Recommendation System
 - Applied Machine Learning

-My current research focuses on practical problems that artificial intelligence faces in real life.
+My current research focuses on practical and data-related problems that artificial intelligence faces in real life.
 My interests are on the **Recommendation System** and its applications in **Industrial IoT**.
 In a word, advanced technologies like ML and IoT positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 <br>